g0dEngineer/ASTIS/data/TypeA_NonProgrammers/README_DIPLOMA.md

 1. The first semester, concerning the **python programming language** (and **regularly used machine learning libraries in python**).
 2. The second semester, concerning using **github**.
 (Github will contain your work, and employers prefer to see healthy github pages!)
 3. The third semester, concerning the main topic, **[Deep Learning](https://en.wikipedia.org/wiki/Deep_learning)**!
-4. The last and fourth semester, concerning applying knowledge from the prior semesters, and attempting to **solve a problem faced by preferably the Jamaican country or elsewhere**.
+4. The last and fourth semester, concerning applying knowledge from the prior semesters, and attempting to **solve a problem faced by preferably your country or elsewhere**.
 (The code/idea developed is yours, and is not the property of [ASTIS](https://github.com/g0dEngineer/ASTIS/).)

 ![Alt Text](https://github.com/g0dEngineer/ASTIS/blob/main/data/TypeA_NonProgrammers/data/time.png)